-ESG at iFAST: Research & Financial Education

-Guided by the mission statement "to help investors around the world invest globally and profitably", another key area of focus for iFAST has been to help investors make informed investment decisions.
-Since the inception of the Company, investment-related research and content have been made publicly available for both clients and the investor community at large, as the Company believes investor education and financial knowledge are crucial to investing successfully.
+Helping Investors Invest Better with Research and Financial Education iFAST Corp firmly believes in providing investors with relevant financial knowledge and product insights to help them invest better and to eventually achieve their investment goals.
+Since the Company's inception, investment-related research and content have been made publicly available for both clients and the investor community at large, as the Company believes investor education and financial knowledge are crucial to investing successfully.